GOP commission refuses to certify New Mexico primary vote

 On Monday, the commission in its role as a county canvassing board voted unanimously against certifying the results of the primary without raising specific concerns about discrepancies, over the objection of the county clerk.

-“I have huge concerns with these voting machines,” said Otero County Commissioner Vickie Marquardt on Monday.
-“When I certify stuff that I don’t know is right, I feel like I’m being dishonest because in my heart I don’t know if it is right.”
+"I have huge concerns with these voting machines," Otero County Commissioner Vickie Marquardt said Monday.
+"When I certify stuff that I don’t know is right, I feel like I’m being dishonest because in my heart I don’t know if it is right."

-The couple has highlighted problems during sporadic, hourslong presentations to the commission this year.
+The couple have highlighted problems during sporadic, hours-long presentations to the commission this year.
 Local election officials dispute many of the findings as mistaken or unfounded.

 County canvassing boards have until June 17 to certify election results, prior to state certification and preparation of general election ballots.

-Under state law, county canvass boards can call on a voting precinct board to address specific discrepancies, but no discrepancies were identified on Monday by the Otero commission.
+Under state law, county canvass boards can call on a voting precinct board to address specific discrepancies, but no discrepancies were identified on Monday by the Otero County Commission.

 "The post-election canvassing process is a key component of how we maintain our high levels of election integrity in New Mexico and the Otero County Commission is flaunting that process by appeasing unfounded conspiracy theories and potentially nullifying the votes of every Otero County voter who participated in the primary," Toulouse Oliver said in a statement.
 She accused the commission of willful violations of the state election code.